gnosis/GECO/Proposals/TasitSDK.md

 ### How much funding are you requesting

-> \$34000 _(Please see the timeline section for a detailed breakdown of where this number comes from.)_
+> \$34000 _(Please see the timeline section for a detailed breakdown of the reasoning behind this number.)_

 ### How did you hear about the GECO

-> Talking with Gnosis software engineers at Devcon4
+> Talking with Gnosis software engineers at Devcon4 in Prague

 ## Your Proposal